corylanou/go-meetup-events/README.md

 ## Export varialbes needed to run:

+These export variables are required to run `events.sh`.

 ```bash
 export meetup_sig=<api key>
 export meetup_id=<your meetup account id>
 ```

-## Running the curl command
+## Running the script

-The `events.sh` command will run a curl command to the api.
-It requires the above variables to be exported to run.
+The `events.sh` command will run a curl command to the api meetup api, and pipe it's output to the go program that converts the json to a minimal csv file.

 You can modify the url to change the categories or query options